TodorZarkov/Items/README.md

     - has one location
     - has one place
     - has one unit (to measure quantity)
+    - has one currency
+    - has one itemVisibility
     - has many categories
     - has many offers
     - has many pictures